SumiSastri/kodiri-kodflix-MERN/README.md

 const app = express();
 // creates 3001 for backend and 3000 for FE
 const port = process.env.PORT || 3001;
-// imports path module to run static files from server to client const path = require('path');
+// imports path module to run both static and dynamic files const path = require('path');
-// imports node module from films-data file const films = require('./api-filmsData');
+// imports node module from films-data file const getFilmData = require('./api-filmsData');
-// Sends object films.filmsData as a payload via the node module from the api file as filmsData app.get('./api-filmsData/filmsData', (req, res) => res.send(films.filmsData));
+// Sends object films.filmsData as a payload via the node module from the api file as filmsData app.get('/api/films-data', (req, res) => res.send(getFilmData()));
-// uses static files, routes joins them as one for deploy app.use(express.static(path.join(__dirname, '../../build')));
+// once the run build is run in public files are created in build, the static files are joined to this file app.use(express.static(path.join(__dirname, '../../build')));
-// gets static files and sends them to the root - index.html - from a file path after build app.get('*', function(req, res) {
+// gets the static css and javascript files and sends them to the root - index.html
+app.get('*', function(req, res) {
 	res.sendFile(path.join(__dirname, '../../build', 'index.html'));
 });